psaia/react-serial-forms/README.md

 # Serial Forms

 Forms don't have to be horrible.
-Serials Forms is a light abstraction over [React forms](https://facebook.github.io/react/docs/forms.html) that allows for customizable layouts for different types of data schemas.
+This module is a light abstraction over [React forms](https://facebook.github.io/react/docs/forms.html) that allows for customizable layouts for various types of data schemas.
 Serial Forms decouples the input itself from the data it generates by creating a serialized object that represents the input's value which may or may not be on the input itself.
 This separation of concerns makes it easy to work with third party components